 While parents can be tempted to send their children to school with minor symptoms, during this time parents MUST keep their children at home if they have any flu- or cold-like symptoms (as described in previous point).
 Staff are also directed not to come to school if they have any of these symptoms.
 This is the single most important step that we can take to reduce the risk of the virus spreading within our community.

 Students who are found to have any of these symptoms during the day (persistent cough, runny nose, sore throat, etc) will be immediately isolated and parents will be contacted to pick up their child.
-Students who have these symptoms will not be able to return to school until they have been tested for COVID-19 or given a written medical certificate from their GP.
+Students who have these symptoms will not be able to return to school until they have been tested for COVID-19.

 What is the School doing about hygiene?